 - Over 500 Smartboards

 - Video Conferencing available in every major community in Kawartha Pine Ridge

 - a library resource centre in every school

-- French Immersion programs in nine elementary schools; students start the Immersion program in Kindergarten
+- French Immersion programs in twelve elementary schools; students start the Immersion program in Kindergarten

-- Extended French programs in five elementary schools; students start the Extended French program in Grade 5
+- Extended French programs in four elementary schools; students start the Extended French program in Grade 5

 - a range of special services provided to assist schools and teachers in meeting the needs of our students; these include special education, behavioural, psychological, social work and attendance and counselling services